nvhaver/purple-team-exercise-framework/PTEFv2.md

 ## Retesting

 The emulated activity may need to be performed a number of times, over and over, while the stakeholders, such as detection engineers, work to tune the defensive controls.
 This is another reason why automated emulation in a consistent and reliable manner is important for Purple Teaming and detection engineering.
-SCYTHE is an adversary emulation platform that allows the consistent, repetitive emulation of adversary behavior by any stakeholder.
+SCYTHE is an adversary emulation platform that allows consistent, repetitive emulation of adversary behavior by any stakeholder.
 If automated retesting is not possible, the Exercise Coordinator will have to schedule time between the Red Team and stakeholders to repeat the emulation.

 #